hrushikeshrv/ocw/6.045J/lec1.md

 just 1s, 0s, and the above operations.
 The proof of this requires Galois theory, but it is a proven limitation.

-This example is more mathematically than computational, but this illustrates the type of reasoning we perform in this course.
+This example is more mathematical than computational, but this illustrates the type of reasoning we perform in this course.
 We start with a set of well defined rules, and then extend them to find out exactly what we can and cannot do, as well as give reasons as to why we definitely cannot do something, regardless of how clever we are or how much computational